 About me

-I am a humanistic psychotherapist and would be pleased to hear what is concerning you.
-I offer space to reflect if you are finding life a struggle at the moment, or you may have a difficult situation or past experience.
-There is value in your story, what happened to you, what impact it has on you and the sense you have made of it.
+I trained as a humanistic person-centred counsellor and am a qualified family and systemic psychotherapist.
+I would be pleased to hear what is concerning you as an individual, couple or family.
+I offer space to reflect if you are finding life a struggle, you may have a difficult situation or past experience that you would like support with.
+There is value in your story, what happened to you, what impact it has on you and how this has affected your relationships.

-On making contact we arrange an initial assessment session to explain the counselling service and agree our contract for working together.
-We record key parts of your history and make time to establish if this is the correct service for you and build rapport for us to consider what we feel about working together.
+If you decide to proceed, our first session is an initial assessment session to explain the counselling service and agree our contract for working together.
+We record key parts of your history and make time to establish our way forward and to build rapport for you to consider what you feel about working with, do you feel heard by me, do you feel that we are beginning to have a shared understanding.

-I am a member of the British Association of Counselling and Psychotherapy (BACP) and my work adheres to their ethical framework and guidelines.
+I am a member of the UK Council for Psychotherapy (UKCP) and British Association of Counselling and Psychotherapy (BACP).
+My work adheres to their ethical framework and guidelines.

 Training, qualifications & experience